 The Institutional Review Board is responsible for reviewing research involving human subjects and enforcing the requirement of informed consent to assure that the rights and welfare of subjects who participate in research conducted by WSU faculty, staff and students are protected and that the University is in compliance with federal requirements (Title 45 Code of Federal Regulations, Part 46).

-The IRB meets on the fourth Monday of the month.
-Please submit all documents to the IRB inbox at least 2 weeks before the meeting (deadline dates below) to allow time for administrative review.
+The IRB generally meets on the fourth Monday of the month.
+Please submit all documents to the IRB inbox at least 3 weeks before the meeting (deadline dates in yellow box to the side) to allow time for administrative review.